Gold futures extended their losing streak to six straight sessions Tuesday, and ended at a five-week low.

 US Mint Bullion Coin Sales in 2017

-U.S. Mint bullion orders logged gains of 3,500 ounces in American Gold Eagles and 50,000 ounces in American Silver Eagles.
+U.S. Mint bullion orders logged gains of 3,500 ounces in American Gold Eagles, 500 ounces in American Gold Buffalos, and 50,000 ounces in American Silver Eagles.

 Below is a sales breakdown of U.S. bullion products with columns listing the number of coins sold during varying periods.
 Products with an asterisk (*) are no longer available.